-In that same year, he was accepted to serve in the Diocese of Brooklyn and was assigned to Sacred Heart parish in Cambria Heights, where he served for 22 years.
+In 1977, he was accepted to serve in the Diocese of Brooklyn and was assigned to Sacred Heart parish in Cambria Heights, where he served for 22 years.
 During that time, he was appointed diocesan coordinator of the Haitian Apostolate.
 In 1987 he was selected by the U.S. bishops to head the National Haitian Apostolate.

 In 1993, he was named pastor of St. Jerome’s Church in Flatbush.
 He was named a Prelate of Honor by Pope John Paul II in 1999.